RadyaAlbasha/AKFloatingLabel/README.md

 [![Cocoapods](https://img.shields.io/cocoapods/v/AKFloatingLabel.svg?style=flat)](http://cocoapods.org/pods/AKFloatingLabel)
 [![Pod License](https://img.shields.io/cocoapods/l/AKFloatingLabel.svg?style=flat)](https://github.com/dogo/AKFloatingLabel/blob/master/LICENSE)

+AKFloatingLabel is an implementation of a UX pattern that has come to be known the "Float Label Pattern".

+Due to space constraints on mobile devices, it is common to rely solely on placeholders as a means to label fields.
+This presents a UX problem, in that, once the user begins to fill out a form, no labels are present.

+This UI component library, which includes both a UITextField and UITextView subclass, aims to improve the user experience by having placeholders transition into floating labels that hover above the fields after they are populated with text.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.